Josh Starling: 2013

 On 7 July, Starling signed a three-year contract with the Manly-Warringah Sea Eagles starting in 2014.
 Later on that month, Starling, whilst playing for the North Sydney Bears in the second-tier New South Wales Cup competition, was selected in the annual New South Wales Residents clash against the Queensland Residents, playing in the curtain-raiser to the State of Origin decider.
 In September, he was named at prop in the 2013 New South Wales Cup Team of the Year.
 Finishing up with South Sydney at the end of 2013, he made a total of 40 appearances and scored 3 tries for their New South Wales Cup side North Sydney.

 2014

 Starling made his Manly-Warringah debut in round 1 of the 2014 season.

 2015

 Starling played for the Manly club in the 2015 NRL Auckland Nines.

 2016

 In November, after failing to gain a new contract from Manly-Warringah, Starling signed a one-year contract with the Newcastle Knights starting in 2017.

 2017

 Starling played 13 matches for the Knights in 2017, before a back injury ended his season.
 He left the club at the end of the season after not being offered a new contract beyond 2017, before announcing his retirement from the professional level of the game.

+Post playing

+In 2019, Starling departed the Oberon Tigers at the end of the season.
+Starling played for the Bathurst Panthers team in the 2020 season.
+As of 2024, Starling has been a part of the Kiama Knights U16s coaching staff.